30sandz/AgriCare/README.md

 3. It’s planned to work on more advanced NN with higher accuracy like YOLOv8 model in online

- 4.Right it is in development phase
+ 4.Right now it is in development phase

 To run this Code on your local system:
   - To run the AI system : get code from the AI branch